Single-contract communication

 If we need to send a message with a lengthy text comment, we should create a String

-primitive type and its methods called beginComment()
+primitive type and its methods beginComment()

 and append()